rpDashCodes/PRODIGY_WD_02/README.md

-This a stopWatch made using javascript date functin
+This a stopWatch made using javascript date function